irad15/wildfire-detection/README.md

 - Deterministic and repeatable
 - Strictly bounded within [0, 100]
-- Designed such that no single primary indicator can trigger an alert.
+- Designed such that no single primary indicator can trigger an event/alert.
 Elevated risk only occurs when multiple signals together indicate abnormal behavior.

 A data point is marked as a suspicious event when: